waltercostamb/features_pipeline/README.md

 # Features pipeline

 This pipeline extracts features from bacterial genomes.
+Here you can learn how to use the pipeline with an example and with your data.

 <p align="center">
   <img src="./figures/features_pipeline.png" alt="Alt Text" width="550"/>